This post may contain affiliate links.

 Sunset at Playa Mantas is truly incredible, as the sun sets over the south end of the beach.

 Tip: You Can Walk To Another Beach.
-At low tide, you can walk over to neighboring Playa Blanca to the south, a great place for snorkeling.
+At low tide, you can walk over to neighboring Playa Blanca (one of Costa Rica’s top white sand beaches) to the south, a great place for snorkeling.
 At high tide, there are some fun tide pools at the south end of the beach to explore.
 And it’s always a good time for shelling!

 Looking for more family-friendly Costa Rican beaches?
-Check out more of our faves!
+Check out our faves!

 Don’t forget to pin this for later!